 What Services Are Provided?

 With the support of the Graduate College, the Division of Sponsored Programs office serves as a resource center for graduate and professional students as they begin their begin their funding searches and pursue external funding opportunities for research and scholarly activities.
-Two Graduate Assistants -- Angela Keysor and Jennifer Teitle -- are available to provide assistance to students and departments.

 Services to Departments and Graduate/Professional Student Groups

 - An introduction and orientation to the DSP’s overall resources for Graduate and Professional Students;

 - Presentations that teach funding search strategies as a process and demonstrate effective use of the available databases

 - Presentations on key principles of effective grantsmanship.